Editorial Board

 |

-Sahar Bakhshian: Bureau of Economic Geology, Jackson School of Geosciences, The University of Texas at Austin, USA Carbon geologic storage, computational modeling of multi-physics problems, pore-scale and reservoir-scale subsurface flow modeling, risk assessment, data analytics, and high-performance computing |
+Sahar Bakhshian: Department of Earth, Environmental, and Planetary Sciences, Rice University, Houston, Texas, USA Carbon geologic storage, computational modeling of multi-physics problems, pore-scale and reservoir-scale subsurface flow modeling, risk assessment, data analytics, and high-performance computing |

 |